 Gateway Credit Union ("Credit Union") is a public company limited by shares incorporated and domiciled in Australia.
-The Consolidated Entity comprises of the Credit Union and the Portavia Trust No. 1 Westpac Warehouse ("Portavia Trust"), which was created on 9 December 2011.
+As at 30 June 2013, the Consolidated Entity comprises of the Credit Union and the Portavia Trust No. 1 Westpac Warehouse ("Portavia Trust No.1").
 The Credit Union holds 9 Residual Units in the Portavia Trust, which is a Controlled Entity of the Consolidated Entity.

-The Credit Union employed 74 employees at 30 June 2012 (2011: 62).
+The Credit Union employed 75 employees at 30 June 2013 (2012: 74).